regas99/AndroidStudioResourceBug/readme.md

+There is a bug in the way Android Studio displays id resource values.

 In the debug tool, the watch window shows incorrect values for resources.
 For example, the id resoure
 ```
 	<item name="TAG" type="id" />
 ```
 might have a value in the project R file of __0x7f070006__, but the watch window shows it incorrectly as __-1000071__.

-If we use this as a tag idenifier,
+If we use this id as a tag idenifier,
 ```
-    view.addTag(R.id.tag, 0)
+    view.addTag(R.id.TAG, 0)
 ```
 Code using the resource works properly:
 ```